Check out the most popular payment methods in Europe

 In other words, this payment method allows merchants/service providers to charge clients under one condition: a customer has to grant the right (to merchant/service provider) to charge their account automatically (referred to Direct Debit Mandate).

 Major features of SEPA Direct Debit

-- SEPA Direct Debit is pull based.
+- SEPA Direct Debit is pull-based.
 Once given a mandate by their customer it is the merchant who initiates payments.

 - SEPA Direct Debit payments are bank-to-bank.
 There are no card networks involved in the SEPA Direct Debit scheme.
 All communications happen directly between the banks.

 SEPA Direct Debit has two key options: SEPA Core Direct Debit and SEPA B2B Direct Debit.
-The B2B option is accessible only in the case of one needing to carry out Direct Debit transaction from other businesses.
+The B2B option is accessible only in the case of one needing to carry out a Direct Debit transaction from other businesses.